Ex-Colombia president questioned on witness tampering

 Uribe in turn accused Cepeda of slander, but the Supreme Court later dismissed the case, instead opening an investigation into the ex-president.

-The case hinges largely on statements by former paramilitary fighter Juan Guillermo Monsalve, who claims Uribe helped form a branch of the United Self-Defense Forces of Colombia, an umbrella paramilitary group known by its Spanish acronym, AUC.
+The case hinges largely on statements by former paramilitary fighter Juan Guillermo Monsalve, who claims Uribe helped form a branch of the United Self-Defense Forces of Colombia, an umbrella paramilitary group.

-Monsalve alleges that a lawyer for Uribe, Diego Cadena, pressured him to retract his statement.
-A second ex-paramilitary has also alleged that Cadena also paid him to testify in favor of the former president.
+Monsalve alleges a lawyer for Uribe, Diego Cadena, pressured him to retract his statement.
+A second ex-paramilitary has also alleged that Cadena paid him to testify in favor of the former president.

-The Supreme Court will have to weigh whether there is sufficient evidence tying Uribe to actions Cadena may have conducted as his attorney to justify charges against the ex-chief of state.

-The magistrates will also have to weigh the credibility of witnesses with checkered pasts who have at times changed their stories.

 Many Colombians are either devout Uribe loyalists who praise his iron-fisted approach to defeating leftist rebels while president or skeptics who have long wanted to see the former leader in court.